Tips Bulletin

 Cook the creamy butter beans for an hour and a half, adding more water if the liquid drops below the beans.
 Remove the ham hocks before serving.

 After you create a tasty recipe with your beans, you may wonder what to do with the leftovers (if any).
-How long can green beans last in the fridge?
-What about limas?
+How long can limas last in the fridge?
 After cooking, these beans last several days in the refrigerator.

 There are so many canned and dried beans at the grocery store that it’s often puzzling knowing which ones to buy for recipes.
 While lima beans and butter beans are the same beans, there are distinct varieties, and knowing their differences goes a long way in the kitchen.